amychan331/github-followers/README.md

 ## Architecture
 Part of the reason I chose React was because it was component based, so it was easy to keep the code organize.
 I organize by function, placing files that display static codes in "components" and file that focus in content generation such as API calls in "containers".

+## To-Do / Lesson for Future
+* Incorporate more testing in the future, and start it earlier.
+If there is more time, I wand to add testing for when there is more user interaction.
+* Better error handling: when the input box is empty after a search is done, the error message replace the account data temporarily.

 ## More
 [Profile](http://craftplustech.com) <br />